jackblackCH/noga-scrapes-it-all/README.md

 ## TODO

+- Generate Logo or write a service to find it.
 - revalidate sidebar
 - @Noga: Question how often should jobs be parsed?
 - Harmless Harvest: Adding jobs is not unique when title is the same. e.g 3 different project managers from different cities.